Debt Management Services

 1.)
 Registration: requires all companies doing business with Minnesota residents as debt management services to register with the Minnesota Department of Commerce.
 The company must provide proof that they have accreditation as a credit counseling business.
 They must also tell the Department of Commerce if their application or license to do business has ever been suspended or revoked in any other state.
 They must post a $5,000 bond and pay a $1,000 registration fee.
 The Department of Commerce may deny, suspend or revoke a registration.

-d.) a notice telling you when you may cancel the contract;
+- a notice telling you when you may cancel the contract; and

 Before having you sign a contract the debt management service must first:

-c.) decide that you would benefit from the plan based on the facts they have gathered; and
+- decide that you would benefit from the plan based on the facts they have gathered;

-d.) give you with a list of creditors that they think will agree to work with them on the plan.
+- give you with a list of creditors that they think will agree to work with them on the plan; and

-e.) provide the company's business address and provide the name and address of the person who can accept legal papers.
+- give you their principal business address and the name and address of the person who can accept legal papers

 Q.) Are there any other protections under the new law?